Skip to main content

 Leucanthemum x superbum Shasta Daisy ** may eat foliage after bloom finishes

-Marrubium rotundifolium Silverheels Horehound ***
+Marrubium rotundifolium Silverheels Horehound *** soft foliage, drought tolerant

 Monarda spp.
 Bee Balm ** fragrant foliage